mui/material-ui/docs/data/material/components/popover/popover.md

 ## Mouse over interaction

-This demo demonstrates how to use the `Popover` component and the mouseover event to achieve popover behavior.
+This demo demonstrates how to use the `Popover` component with `mouseenter` and `mouseleave` events to achieve popover behavior.

 {{"demo": "MouseOverPopover.js"}}